 Renton land use shows a pattern of higher density toward the urban core, and lower densities the further away from that core.

 Renton pre-zoned a large portion of the Potential Annexation Area on the plateau in 2006 as a lower density residential area.
 The lower density also provides some protective “buffering” the rural area on the eastern part of the plateau.

-- Since 1992, there have been 51 annexations on the plateau that have included roughly half of the original 5-square miles of urban unincorporated area on the plateau.
-Renton pre-zoned the area in 2006 with a lower density residential area buffering the rural area on the eastern part of the plateau.
+Since 1992, there have been 51 annexations on the plateau that have included roughly half of the original 5-square miles of urban unincorporated area on the plateau.
+All the annexations have been development-driven.

 Emergency preparedness resources